yiisoft/yii2/docs/guide/structure-modules.md

 $module = \Yii::$app->controller->module;
 ```

-The first approach is only useful in application code which has knowledge about the module ID, while the second approach
+The first approach is only useful when you know the module ID, while the second approach is best used when you
-is best used by the code within the module.
+know about the controllers being requested.

 Once getting hold of a module instance, you can access parameters or components registered with the module.
 For example,